DeLucaL/swc-group32/src/assignments/SoftCon2020_Assignment_5/ANSWERS.md

 Exercise 1, Part 2 <br />

 Classes CentralOffice, CityOffice and Bakery and the interface Hub together build the Composite pattern.
 Component Hub declares the interface for the composites CentralOffice and CityOffice and leaf Bakery.
-All override the method printInfo()
+All override the method printInfo().
+The Decorator Pattern is implemented by the bakeries.
+A bakery can be decorated by a SweetBakery and / or a Breadbakery.
+Also a Sandwich can be decorated with different fillings and a cake can be decorated with different toppings.

 Exercise 2, Part 2 <br />